Potato0112/cse15l-lab-reports/lab-report-3-week-6.md

 ![Image](lab3images/git-commit.png)

 ## Copy whole directories with `scp -r`
 The first step is to go into terminal and navigate to the markdown-parser location on the desktop.
 In the terminal, type the command `scp -r . **SSH Name**:~/**Name of Repo**`.
 The `.` after `-r` means to copy the current file.
 The name after the `/` is the name of the directory on the ieng6 server this file will be copied to.
-If the name doesn't already exist, a new directory will be made.
+If the name doesn't already exist, a new directory will be made. <br>
 ![Image](lab3images/scp-r(1).png)
 After everything is done being copied, log into the ieng6 server using `ls**` and you should see all the files including the new directory. <br>
 ![Image](lab3images/scp-copy-success.png)